What is a Lifeline?

 Is there a cost for having a lifeline?

-There is a small weekly cost for the Lifeline service, which is inclusive of the equipment, installation, 24 hour emergency cover and servicing.
+There is a small weekly cost for the lifeline service, which is inclusive of the equipment, installation, 24 hour emergency cover and any repairs or replacement equipment of your lifeline unit.
 Please contact us for further details.

 How can I obtain a Lifeline?